Raggaer/i3-workspace-renamer/README.md

 When the connection drops for whatever reason, the application will try to open a new connection every 5 seconds.
 This is interesting for when you need to restart your i3wm instance and you run this application under your configuration file.

+The renaming keeps the workspace number so is it still possible to switch workspaces based on the number.

 ## Configuration

 All the configuration happens inside the `i3wr_config.json` file.